TaterTotterson/skin.cortana.tater-xbmc/README.md

 - Discord Rich Presence support, just like modern consoles!
 Show off what you're playing to your friends at any time!
 (Uses [Xbox Discord Rich Presence](https://github.com/OfficialTeamUIX/Xbox-Discord-Rich-Presence))

+- Easily browse and control your media servers with Jellyfin, cortanaMPRIS, and more!

 - Paired with **Cortana Wireless**, you can easily connect a Raspberry Pi or similar SBC as a wireless network card for your Xbox and easily manage your Wi-Fi settings!

 - **Per-profile save games, auto-start scripts and social features!** Share your Xbox with friends and family?
 Everyone gets their own accounts and saves!